major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

 # Removal

 1. Remove the `exec gyro_revolution` line from your `autoexec.cfg` file
-2. Delete `config.cfg` and possibly restore a backup of it.
+2. Delete `config.cfg` and optionally restore a backup of it.

 <a id="controls"></a>